-Hubilo shared publicly the story of its near demise in 2020 and reinvention as a virtual events platform.
-The company has also invested heavily in its own virtual events and overall marketing.
+Hubilo publicly shared the story of its near demise in 2020 and its reinvention as a virtual events platform.
+It has invested heavily in its own virtual events and overall marketing.
 The company was founded in Ahmedabad, India, in 2015 and is now headquartered in the U.S., and this investment represents a victory for the Indian startup ecosystem.

 February 18, 2021

 Grip’s funding announcement centered around the concept of being the first market engagement platform.
 Its focus is on helping organizers find new and better ways to generate revenue from their events, be they virtual, hybrid, or in-person.
 It plans to do this by creating ways for organizers to monetize events through access, exposure, and contact.

 A small round of funding when compared to others.
 Nevertheless, InEvent’s Brazilian-born founders are focused on conquering the B2B market by offering best-in-class customization and support.